-Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2020
+Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2021

 Policy and principles

 Close Brothers is committed to complying with its obligations under the Modern Slavery Act and other relevant legislation relating to the detection and prevention of modern slavery and human trafficking.
 Close Brothers is committed to implementing and enforcing effective systems and controls that seek to ensure that modern slavery is not taking place anywhere in its business or in its supply chains.

 Close Brothers has a Group Modern Slavery Policy as well as a Group Third Party Management Policy to ensure the identification, assessment, mitigation and monitoring of risk within its supply chain.
 This includes a third-party risk appetite statement which formalises the position that Close Brothers has no appetite for third parties taking risks on its behalf that would be unacceptable if taken internally.
 The Group Third Party Management Policy is further underpinned by standards and procedures which prescribe the risk assessment and due diligence requirements to consistently and effectively identify and mitigate against risks in the supply chain, including consideration of those related to modern slavery.

 Sourcing, contractual standards and due diligence

 Close Brothers adopts a risk-based approach for selecting and managing its supply chain to ensure that risk is appropriately identified, assessed and mitigated.
 With a framework underpinned by technology to facilitate the process and drive MI and reporting, the group considers a broad range of risks, including those specifically relating to modern slavery.
 The Chartered Institute of Procurement and Supply (“CIPS”) Corporate Code of Ethics has been incorporated into our Third Party Management framework.

-Actions taken in financial year ended 31 July 2020
+Actions taken in financial year ended 31 July 2021

-During the financial year ending 31 July 2020, Close Brothers took the following steps with the intention of further ensuring that slavery and human trafficking does not take place in its business or supply chains:
+During the financial year ending 31 July 2021, Close Brothers took the following steps with the intention of further ensuring that slavery and human trafficking does not take place in its business or supply chains:

-There is continued adherence to the Group Modern Slavery Policy.
+1. Group Modern Slavery Policy There is continued adherence to the Group Modern Slavery Policy.
 The policy applies to all group companies, divisions and subsidiary businesses, and their respective permanent and fixed-term employees, temporary staff and contractors.

 2. Third Party Management Framework